 Archive Backup Procedures

-OSG shall create an archive disk of the data listed in section 5.5.1 annually and stores it in a secure off-site location for the duration of the retention period.
+OSG shall create an archive disk of the data listed in section 5.5.1 annually and store it securely for the duration of the retention period.

 Requirements for Time-stamping of Records

 The OSG Operator shall automatically time-stamp archived records with system time (non-cryptographic method) as they are created.
 The OSG Operator shall synchronize its system time at least every eight hours using a real time value distributed by a recognized UTC(k) laboratory or National Measurement Institute.